 There are plenty of websites that provide certifications for professionals.
 Many of them are paid programs, but there are also quality programs that are free-of-charge.
 Here are some examples of platforms where you can find both:

 Google Digital Garage provides free learning programs for your career and business which you can tailor to your needs.
 Compared to other platforms, their choice of programs is quite limited to marketing and business.
 If this is the sector you want to master, then Google Digital Garage makes a good option.

-Coursera is an online course provider just like Udemy.
-In my experience, Coursera can be on the more pricey side compared to Udemy.
+Coursera is also an online course provider.
+In my experience, Coursera can be on the more pricey side.
 But, you’ll be pleasantly surprised that you can get an online degree from world-class universities through this website.

 If you’re working your way to become a head of a department or even a C-level suite one day, Coursera is a great option.
 They offer professional certifications provided by big institutions like IBM and Meta.

 Certificate programs at MIT are leaning toward the Science and Technology sectors.
 These prestigious programs are mostly paid but they will provide you with the knowledge presented by industry expertise and advanced networking which are useful for your career journey.

 The MIT programs are so well known in many industries that many of their alumni end up giving references to and/or start businesses together!

 Harvard’s certification program is similar to MIT’s.
 What makes it even more outstanding is the range of departments you can find in this program as they are not limited to Science and Technology only.
 You can find Art & Design, Business, and even Health & Medicine offered by the institution.
 And best of all, some of their courses are free.